 Common brand names:

-Fluticasone is used to relieve seasonal and year-round, allergic and non-allergic nasal symptoms such as stuffy/runny nose, itching, and sneezing.
+Fluticasone is used to relieve seasonal and year-round allergic and non-allergic nasal symptoms, such as stuffy/runny nose, itching, and sneezing.
+It can also help relieve allergy eye symptoms such as itchy, watery eyes.
 This medication belongs to a class of drugs known as corticosteroids.
-It works by reducing swelling (inflammation) in the nasal passages.
+It works in your nose to block the effects of substances that cause allergies (such as pollen, pet dander, dust mites, mold) and to reduce swelling.

 How to Use This Medication

-Use this medication in the nose as directed by your doctor, usually once or twice a day.
+Use this medication in the nose as directed by your doctor or the product package, usually once or twice a day.
 Do not spray in your eyes.

 Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same time(s) each day.

 Clean the applicator regularly.
 Keep track of the number of sprays used from the container.
-Discard the container after you have used the number of sprays specified on the manufacturer's package.
+Discard the container after you have used the number of sprays on the package label.

-This medication does not work immediately.
-You may feel an effect as soon as 12 hours after starting treatment, but it may take several days before the full benefit of this drug takes effect.
-Tell your doctor if your condition does not improve or if it worsens.
+This medication does not work right away.
+You may feel an effect as soon as 12 hours after starting treatment, but it may take several days before you get the full benefit.
+If your condition does not improve after 1 week, or if it worsens, stop using this medication and consult your doctor or pharmacist.
+If you think you may have a serious medical problem, get medical help right away.

 Drug information is selected from data included with permission and copyrighted by First DataBank, Inc. This is a summary and does not contain all possible information about this product.
 For complete information about this product or your specific health needs, ask your healthcare professional.
 Always seek the advice of your healthcare professional if you have any questions about this product or your medical condition.
 This information is not intended as individual medical advice and does not substitute for the knowledge and judgment of your healthcare professional.
 This information does not contain any assurances that this product is safe, effective or appropriate for you.